 Use of a cover is recommended when transporting your vehicle on an open trailer or sled deck.
+If transporting backward on an open trailer, remove the windshield before transport.

-SUMMER/LONG-TERM STORAGE GUIDE
+SUMMER STORAGE GUIDE

 TREATING THE FUEL SYSTEM

 As the riding season draws to a close, Polaris recommends riders begin treating their snowmobile's fuel system with Polaris Carbon Clean or similar commercially-available fuel stabilizer.